IssacDowling/1gpupassvm/README.md

 #Restart Display Service
 systemctl start display-manager.service
 ```
-The first 4 sections should be left alone always.

 For VTconsoles, make the same changes, if any, you made in the start script.

-As with the start script, you can later try reducing/removing any sleep commands

 On NVIDIA, **add these before "rebind GPU"
 ```